UgohDiegoKC/workflow-test/README.md

   - ExpressRoute connection
   - Azure Bastion or jump host in the VNet
 - The Container App's internal FQDN will be displayed in the deployment workflow summary
-- The managed identity (`identity-<containerAppName>`) is automatically assigned the `AcrPull` role on the ACR to enable image pulling
+- No managed identity is created - the existing Service Principal from `AZURE_CREDENTIALS` is used directly for ACR authentication